Summary of what I know and where to get more info…

 How to Get a Diagnosis

-If you suspect POTS, you can do a “poor man’s tilt table test” by taking your orthostatics at home or at any doctor’s office.
+Try a simple orthostatics test.
+If you suspect POTS, you can take 10 minutes to do a “poor man’s tilt table test” by taking your orthostatics at home or at any doctor’s office.
 You just need to be able to take your blood pressure and measure your heart rate.
+Lay down for a few minutes, then take your heart rate and blood pressure.
+Next, stand up and measure your heart rate and blood pressure after 2, 5 and 10 minutes.
+Take your numbers and see if you meet the criteria for POTS.

-This is the best concise overview of the testing for MCAS in a POTS patient written by my fantastic doctor: Tale of Two Syndromes by Dr. Andrew White.
+Get tested for MCAS.
+A couple of overviews of the testing for MCAS in a POTS patient written by my fantastic doctor: Tale of Two Syndromes by Dr. Andrew White and his 2018 journal article for more details.
 If you can’t get to a specialist, you can share this with your general doctor.
 He clearly defines testing and treatment methods.
+Know that negative test results doesn’t necessarily rule out a mast cell disorder, because current lab testing exists for only very small portion of mediators released by mast cells.
+A doctor may still diagnose you if your symptoms are consistent with the syndrome and you benefit from treatment targeting mast cells.

 Underlying and Coexisting Conditions